iptoux/bash_error_lib/README.md

 ## How it works
 ---
-An trap, set in the begin of any bash script, calls the error handler function.
-The function reads, validates the error, build an array that contains all needed informations for output.
-After that, the logger is called, than the cli output.
+An trap, set in the begin of any kind of bash script, calls the error handler function.
+The function reads the vars given by trap.
+Than it loads the error from the redirected stderr and merges them into and error container.
+After some checks of user variables(debug/log/stack), the output message will be build and printed.

 ## Control

-- Option to exit on error
+- [ ] Option to exit on error
+- [x] Option to enable/disable logging (file)
+- [x] Option to display errorstack
-- Option to display source code snipped (from called error)
+- [x] Option to display source code snipped (from called error)
-- Oprion to log in an error file
+- [x] Oprion to log in an error file
+- [x] Option to enable debug (also via cmd option)

 ## Screenshots/Output
 ---